comses-education/github-starter-course/README.md

 It's a good rule of thumb to try and keep commits small and self contained - a bug fix and a test that exposes the bug deserves a commit to capture just those changes.
 This makes it easier to follow a project's history over time and understand what changes were made where and why.

 If I fix a bug, add a feature, change the way a function is implemented, AND rename some variables all in the same commit it makes it harder to identify what was done where and why.
+Furthermore, if I made a mistake in any of those changes or change my mind about how I wanted to rename that variable, Git can no longer help me easily revert those changes - I have to revert all of them or manually apply the next set of changes.

-Instead, make each of those things their own individual commit.
+Instead, make each of those tasks their own individual commit.
 When commits are small and localized it makes it a lot easier to reason about.
 Of course, rules are meant to be broken, so don't sweat it if you end up having a large, sprawling commit.
-Just strive for small, sensible commits - you'll thank yourself later!
+Just strive for small, self-contained, and semantically sensible commits - you'll thank yourself later!

-Please note that when you commit your work **locally**, it doesn't automatically go back to your remote repository on GitHub.com.
+Please note that when you commit your work **locally**, it doesn't automatically go to your remote repository on GitHub.com.
 You'll need to **push** your work to GitHub.com or another remote repository for those commits to be added.
 If you performed the commit on GitHub.com though, there is no need to push - it started off there!

 ### Fetch and Pull

-Fetch and pull are how you get changes from a remote repository back to a local repository.
+Fetch and pull are how you synchronize changes between two repositories - in our case, we're usually thinking about how to grab changes from a remote repository and apply them to our local repository to make it up-to-date.

-Fetch synchronizes the state of the `.git` magic metadata directory **without modifying the files in the actual repository directory**.
-For example, if you had `wolf-sheep.nlogo` in your local repository and someone made changes in the remote repository, a _fetch_ would not change the contents of `wolf-sheep.nlogo`.
-The contents of `wolf-sheep.nlogo` would only change when you _pull_ the changes into your local repository.
+Fetch synchronizes the state of the `.git` magic metadata directory **without modifying the actual files in the repository directory**.
+For example, let's say that we had cloned our repository with our `boids.nlogo` NetLogo model in it 7 days ago and then went on vacation.
+While on vacation, our hard-working and reliable collaborators made lots of changes to the `boids.nlogo` model, adding all kinds of new features and fixing bugs, etc. To get their changes into our local 7 days old repository, we would first issue a _fetch_ but this won't actually change that `boids.nlogo` file just yet.
+The contents of `boids.nlogo` will only change when you tell Git to _pull_ the changes into your local repository.

 ### Assignment 1